liferay/liferay-docs/userGuide/en/chapters/13-liferay-marketplace.markdown

 4. The WebSphere deploy occurs in two steps.
 You will first use Liferay's tools to "pre-deploy" the file and then use WebSphere's tools to do the actual deployment.
 This is because Liferay makes deployment-time modifications to the plugins right before they are actually deployed to the application server.
 For other application servers, this can usually be done in one step, because Liferay can make the modifications and then copy the resulting `.war` file into an autodeploy folder to have it actually deployed.
 Because WebSphere does not have an autodeploy feature, we need to separate these two steps.

 5. Deploy your .war file using Liferay's Plugin Installer or by copying it into `$LIFERAY_HOME/deploy`.
-Liferay will make its modifications and because we changed the `auto.deploy.dest.dir` in the first step, it will copy the resulting `.war` file into `$LIFERAY_HOME/websphere-deploy`.
+Liferay will make its modifications, and because we changed the `auto.deploy.dest.dir` in the first step, it will copy the resulting `.war` file into `$LIFERAY_HOME/websphere-deploy`.
 You will see a *copied successfully* message in the log.

 6. Use WebSphere's tools to deploy the `.war` file.
 Make the context root for the `.war` file equal to the file name (i.e., `/my-first-portlet`).
 Once the `.war` file is deployed, save it to the master configuration.